wpacademy/wordpress-dev-skills/README.md

 1. Fork the repository
 2. Create a feature branch (`git checkout -b improve-security-reference`)
 3. Make your changes
-4. Test with Claude to verify the skill produces correct output
+4. Test with your preferred AI agent to verify the skill produces correct output
 5. Submit a pull request

 **Areas that could use contributions:**